 - Trans-fats.
 (Usually hydrogenated vegetable oils or overheated oils - Avoid whenever possible.

-- Found in - Over-fried foods, (hydrogenated) takeaway food, snacks like biscuits, cakes or pastries, and margarine.
+- It is found in Over-fried foods, (hydrogenated) takeaway food, snacks like biscuits, cakes, or pastries, and margarine.

 We need to eat natural oils and fats regularly for three primary reasons.